 Creating an Inspired Environment

 These can be different things for different people.

-In my instance – my inspired environment is putting on white noise, and sitting down at my laptop usually sometime before 6 am and beginning to produce content.
+In my instance – my inspired environment is putting on white noise, sitting down at my laptop usually sometime before 6 am, and beginning to produce content.

-In your instance it might mean being in a bookstore, listening to particular kinds of music, watching a certain video on YouTube.
+In your instance, it might mean being in a bookstore, listening to particular kinds of music, or watching a certain video on YouTube.

 This is now bleeding into the world of neurolinguistic programming and priming your state.

 How is it that you can get yourself into a certain state of mind to do something?